Shahram Sarkani, Ph.D., P.E.

 Shahryar Sarkani, D.Sc.Read more

-Shahryar Sarkani, D.Sc., is Adjunct Professor in the Department of Engineering Management and Systems Engineering at George Washington University, Washington, D.C.
+Shahryar Sarkani, D.Sc., is Adjunct Professor for the School of Engineering and Applied Science at George Washington University, Washington, D.C.
 He has over 20 years of experience in the field of software engineering focusing on architecture and design.

 Dr. Sarkani earned the D.Sc. in Systems Engineering from George Washington University, an M.S. in Mathematics from the University of New Orleans, and a B.S. in Electrical Engineering from Louisiana State University.